My Spa Experience

 I also relaxed with a wonderful Art for Art’s Sake 90-minute facial, including scalp and neck massage, and assuaged my guilt with an early morning canyon hike led by a naturalist.
 And then I did plenty of lounging by the adult pool (separated by an entire huge building from the family pool), which included genuinely strong margaritas delivered to right to my chaise—by a waiter who, on Day 2, remembered my name.

-The food at the resort’s second-tier Amaya restaurant—the Five-Star Addison was completely booked on the Friday night of our visit—was similarly ambrosial, from the watermelon gazpacho to the butterscotch brownie sundae, washed down by selections from the top-flight wine list.
+The food at the resort’s second-tier Amaya restaurant—the Five-Star Addison was fully booked on the busy Friday night of our stay—was similarly ambrosial, from the watermelon gazpacho to the butterscotch brownie sundae, washed down by selections from the top-flight wine list.

 Our heavenly experience at The Grand Del Mar was a very hard act to follow, a weight that fell on the shoulders of Rancho Bernardo Inn, a short skip down the road.
 If we had gone to Rancho Bernardo first or instead of the Grand Del Mar, I’m sure we would have been thoroughly delighted with the experience.
 The décor felt hipper, less intimidatingly luxe.
 The grounds are beautifully landscaped, with winding paths among the resort’s buildings and features like outdoor fireplaces tucked into lush corners.
 We spent a lovely day in a poolside cabana, which segued to terrific massages, followed by a delicious dinner at Rancho Bernardo’s ambitious Avant Restaurant.